Non-linear stability of the Kerr-Newman-de Sitter family of charged black holes: Introduction

 See Theorems~\ref{ThmLinKNdS} and \ref{ThmLinMode} for the precise statements.
 As alluded to in \S\ref{SubsubsecIntroNLStab}, the mode stability of KNdS black holes was not rigorously known before, likewise even for the algebraically simpler Kerr--Newman solution, see \cite[Chapter~11, \S{111}]{ChandrasekharBlackHoles}.
 In this paper, we show that the mode stability --- and in fact the full non-linear stability --- for small $a=|\bfa|$ can be deduced from the stability for $a=0$ by using a robust perturbative framework.

 For asymptotically flat black hole spacetimes, the study of mode stability, and black hole perturbation theory in general, was initiated by Regge and Wheeler \cite{ReggeWheelerSchwarzschild} for the Schwarzschild spacetime, with further contributions by Zerilli \cite{ZerilliPotential} and Vishveshwara \cite{VishveshwaraSchwarzschild}.
 Moncrief \cite{MoncriefRNOdd,MoncriefRNEven,MoncriefRNGaugeInv} subsequently established the mode stability of Reissner--Nordstr\"om black holes.
-Whiting \cite{WhitingKerrModeStability} proved mode stability for the Teukolsky equation on Kerr spacetimes, with refinements and extensions due to Shlapentokh-Rothman \cite{ShlapentokhRothmanModeStability} and Andersson--Ma--Paganini--Whiting \cite{AnderssonMaPaganiniWhitingModeStab}.
+Whiting \cite{WhitingKerrModeStability} proved mode stability for the Teukolsky equation on Kerr spacetimes, with refinements and extensions due to Shlapentokh-Rothman \cite{ShlapentokhRothmanModeStability}, Andersson--Ma--Paganini--Whiting \cite{AnderssonMaPaganiniWhitingModeStab}, as well as Civin in the Kerr--Newman case \cite{CivinKerrNewman}.